-In order for Ipson’s code to work with your Kodi and AWS setup, you’ll need to define a few variables in the code.
-Head to your kodi-alexa-master folder and edit the .env file with an app like Notepad++.
-You’ll need to edit seven variables in this file.
-Let’s start with the first four:
+First, in order for Ipson’s code to work with your Kodi and AWS setup, you’ll need to define a few variables in a configuration file.
+Download this template, rename it to

-KODI_ADDRESS = KODI_PORT = KODI_USERNAME = KODI_PASSWORD =
+address = port = username = password =

-my.dynamic-domain.com ).
-KODI_PORT will be the port you used in step one (likely 8080, unless you changed it).
-Lastly, enter your Kodi username and password from step one here as well.
+port will be the port you used in step one (likely 8080, unless you changed it), and

 Step Four: Push Your Code to AWS

-To connect Ipson’s code with our Echo, we’ll need to create an “app”, or Skill, for Alexa.
+To connect Ipson’s code with our Echo, we’ll need to create an Alexa “Skill” that uses that code.
 This app won’t be distributed to anyone, it’ll just be in “testing mode” forever, connected to your own Amazon account for use with your Echo.

 To start, set up a free Amazon Developer account.
 Head to this page, log in with your Amazon account, and register for a developer account.
 Fill in the required fields, agree to the terms, and say “No” when you’re asked if you’re going to monetize your apps.